The Michael Joseph McEnery Memorial Scholarship

 At a glance

-- You must be a postgraduate Student of UCC, in the Department of History to be eligible for this scholarship
+- You must be an incoming postgraduate Student of UCC, in the School of History, to be eligible for this scholarship

 - Questions about this scholarship can be directed to email@example.com

-- That the scholarship be awarded, on the recommendation of the Academic Council, to a postgraduate student of the University in the Department of History, the holder being eligible to hold a University scholarship at the same time under the regulations of the University.
+- That the scholarship be awarded, on the recommendation of the Academic Council, to one or two postgraduate students of the University in the School of History, the holders being eligible to hold a University scholarship at the same time under the regulations of the University.

 - That, should the scholarship be not awarded in any year, the money so accruing may be applied either to adding to the value of the scholarship or to the giving of an additional scholarship in the next or following years, or it may be applied in aid of the publication of a work of research, or it may be applied in any other way that will promote the study of Irish History according as the Academic Council shall decide.